Steve2point0/Best-Buy-Copy-Site/README.md

 # Best-Buy-Copy-Site
 This is a copy of the front page only.
+The original site uses an adaptive design which isn't very responsive to screen sizes.

 I used Bootstrap for the majority of the layout and functionality.
 The original site I believe uses React and Tailwind.

 Custom CSS was used to adjust img sizes, font-size and background-colors.